Emergency Evacuation 101

 How should large sized companies with more than 500 employees plan?

 Large companies have the most risk in terms of the number of people who can get injured in an emergency.
-Building upon the key factors that safety professionals should consider when creating an EAP for small and medium size businesses (see section above), large sized companies may need to add additional factors to the EAP including:
+Building upon the key factors that safety professionals should consider when creating an EAP for small and medium-sized businesses (see section above), large-sized companies may need to add additional factors to the EAP, including:

 • How to account for shift changes and off-site workers